Web Ad Design – Instructions

 • Use Illustrator or Photoshop to design your ads (download the template below)

-Template for the Three Web Ads
+(1) Template for Three Differently-Sized Web Ads

 Download and use this project folder to design your three web ads.
 It contains the main template and all the support files (design assets) you see below.